-Other surveys include topographical surveys to locate features and utilities, define the project baseline alignment, and define ROW extent; as well as those necessary to complete cross-sections, HTRW assessments, cultural resource investigations, and environmental surveys.
-Small vehicles (such as all-terrain vehicles or similar small 4x4s), small boats, air boats, and marsh buggies would be allowed to operate within the approximately 600 foot ROW surrounding the clearing and grubbing corridor (see other surveys area in Figure 2).
+Other surveys include topographical surveys to locate features and utilities, define the project baseline alignment, and define ROW extent; as well as those necessary to complete crosssections, HTRW assessments, cultural resource investigations, and environmental surveys.
+Small vehicles (such as all-terrain vehicles or other similar small 4x4s), small boats, air boats, and marsh buggies would be allowed to operate within the approximately 600 foot ROW surrounding the clearing and grubbing corridor (see other surveys area in Figure 2).
 Foot traffic would also be permitted.
 Cross-sectional surveys would occur at intervals between 50 and 300 feet.

-Environmental surveys would include vegetative surveys, such as plant identification and measurements.
+Environmental surveys would include vegetative surveys such as plant identification and measurements.
 HTRW assessments would include traversing the area to identify potential HTRW concerns.
 If any suspected HTRW concerns are noticed, soil and/or water samples may be taken.
-Environmental surveys and HTRW assessments would be performed by two- to four-person crews that would traverse the area.
+Environmental surveys and HTRW assessments would be performed by two- to fourperson crews that would traverse the area.

-Similarly, cultural resources investigations would be completed with two- to four-person crews.
-Some cultural resources subsurface investigations may be required to determine if buried cultural remains exist within the site limits.
-The subsurface investigations would be accomplished by hand auger or shovel.
-If items of seeming cultural significance are discovered during the initial traverse of the site, the cultural resources investigations would be expanded to include, at the most, a series of 6.6 feet by 6.6 feet holes or 3.3 feet wide trenches evacuated to depths of 3.3 to 6.6 meters.
+Similarly, cultural resources (CR) investigations would be completed with two- to four-person crews.
+Some CR subsurface investigations may be required to determine if buried cultural remains exist within the site limits.
+The subsurface investigation would be accomplished by hand auger or shovel.
+If items of seeming cultural significance are discovered during the initial traverse of the site, the CR investigation would be expanded to include, at the most, a series of 2-meter by 2-meter holes or 1-meter wide trenches evacuated to depths of 1 to 2 meters.
 Excavation would be accomplished by hand augers and/or shovels.
 All excavations would be held to the absolute minimum required to determine the apparent existence or non-existence of significant cultural remains.
 All excavations would be backfilled upon completion of the excavations.
 Artifacts discovered during the survey would be marked for identification and removed from the site for analysis and examination to determine historical significance.
 Permission to remove the items from the site would be obtained through personal contact with the landowner.
 All objects removed from the site would be returned to the landowner, if required, upon completion of the analysis and report.
 If the landowner does not require the return of the objects discovered, they would be donated to the State Historic Preservation Officer (SHPO) for permanent curation.
-If the investigations reveal the existence of cultural remains significant enough to render the site eligible for the National Register, additional right-of-entry (ROE) for more extensive excavations and mitigation would be required.
+If the investigations reveal the existence of cultural remains significant enough to render the site eligible for the National Register, additional rightof-entry (ROE) for more extensive excavations and mitigation would be required.